kaslusimoes/MSc-Thesis/source/32_zeitgeistandextremism.md

 ## Model 2 {#sec:methods:model2}
 <!-- Distribution of opinions in societies -->

 As mentioned at the beginning of [@sec:ch:models], the model presented in [@sec:methods:model1], although presenting some interesting features, is not suitable to make comparisons with data.
 In this second model we look at the same problem of characterizing the distribution of opinions in a society, but now with a different approach.
-We proceed by following the development in [@Vicente2014], where following interaction Hamiltonian in a society was introduced:
+We build upon the development presented in [@Vicente2014], where following interaction Hamiltonian in a society was introduced:

 $$  \hamiltonian = - \frac{1+\delta}{2} \sum_{\langle ij \rangle} h_i h_j + \frac{1-\delta}{2} \sum_{\langle ij \rangle} |h_i h_j| $$ {#eq:hamiltonianvisujeca}